 Clearly define job roles

 Ill-defined job roles lead to confusion, increased workload, job insecurity, blame culture and conflict within teams.
 When every team member knows what their roles and responsibilities are within the company, they can work with purpose and feel accountable for their contribution to the team’s successes.
-Well-defined job roles give team members direction and helps to forge a path for career progression.
+Well-defined job roles give team members direction and help to forge a path for career progression.

 Autonomy and trust